mianbreton/pysco/README.md

 # Initial conditions
 z_start = 49 # Starting redshift of the simulation
-seed = 42 # Seed for random number generation (completely random if negative) fixed_ICS = False # Use fixed initial conditions (Gaussian Random Field).
+seed = 42 # Seed for random number generation (completely random if negative) position_ICS = edge # Initial particle position on uniform grid.
+Put "center" or "edge" to start from cell centers or edges. fixed_ICS = False # Use fixed initial conditions (Gaussian Random Field).
 If True, fixes the amplitude to match exactly the input P(k) paired_ICS = False # Use paired initial conditions.
-If True, add π to the random phases (works only with fixed_ICS = True) power_spectrum_file = /home/user/pysco/examples/pk_lcdmw7v2.dat # File path to the power spectrum data initial_conditions = 3LPT # Type of initial conditions.
+If True, add π to the random phases (works only with fixed_ICS = True) dealiased_ICS = False # Dealiasing 2LPT and 3LPT components using Orszag 3/2 rule power_spectrum_file = /home/user/pysco/examples/pk_lcdmw7v2.dat # File path to the power spectrum data initial_conditions = 3LPT # Type of initial conditions.
 1LPT, 2LPT, 3LPT or .h5 RayGal file, or snapshot number (for restart).
 Else, assumes Gadget format
 # Outputs